eth-events/readthedocs/tutorials/query.rst

 What you need
 -------------

-If you want play around with the HTTP-requests, you should install an HTTP client.
+If you want play to around with the HTTP-requests, you should install an HTTP client.
 The good ol' terminal users might use ``cURL``.
 For advanced usage and a graphical UI we recommend using `Postman <https://www.getpostman.com/apps>`__.
 We provide